FAQs (Frequently Asked Questions)

 How long will it take me to complete the course?

-Most students take about two months to complete the course.
+Most students take about six weeks to complete the course.

-It takes about eight hours to read the course material.
-The exercises at the end of each section, and the practice cruises take about another 10 hours to complete.
-Add four hours for review and study for a total of 24 hours.
-At three hours a week, this works out to eight weeks.
+It takes about 6 hours to read the course material.
+The exercises at the end of each section, and the practice cruise take about another 8 hours to complete.
+Add four hours for review and study for a total of 18 hours.
+At 3 hours a week, this works out to 6 weeks.

 Of course, one of the big advantages of an e-learning program like coastalnavigation.com is that you can work through the material at your own pace.
 It's important that you progress at a speed which allows you to understand and practice what you're learning, while retaining the material you've covered earlier.
 Too fast and you may not acquire the necessary skills.
 Too slow and you may have trouble remembering what you've learned.